 When a friend doesn’t want to help you pay or says they can’t it’s time to consider if you can be close with this person ever again.

-Physical injury is incredibly serious and not something that can be brushed under the carpet among friends.
+Physical injury is incredibly serious and cannot be brushed under the carpet among friends.
 Speak to a dog bite lawyer that can help you get the funds needed to pay for your bills from your friend.

 They will build your case to the point that a battle in court is going to look unattractive to your once friend.